Our team has over 100 years of experience in healthcare.

 Melissa Gaynor O’Connor, M.S., RAC, CTBS has 17 years of experience in medical device, combination product, and human tissue new product development research, engineering, and commercialization.
 She has over 6 years of experience in Quality System design, implementation, maintenance, and compliance.
 Prior to joining StimLabs, Melissa held Quality leadership positions serving as the Management Representative, Head of Quality, and Official FDA correspondent for prescription eye-glass lens manufacturer QSpex Technologies, Inc., and Chemence Medical Products, Inc., a global manufacturer of adhesive based Class II medical devices for wound closure.
 During her 11 year tenure with Kimberly-Clark Health Care, Melissa held positions in Regulatory Affairs, Product Development, and Process Engineering.
 In addition to Quality Systems expertise, Melissa is skilled at developing comprehensive regulatory strategies to support new product development including pre-market approval requirements for the U.S and E.U.
 She is a member of the Regulatory Affairs Professional Society (RAPS) and holds an active RAC certification.
 Melissa holds a BS degree in Biological Sciences from the University of Georgia and a MS Degree from the University of Georgia School of Pharmacy in Biomedical and Pharmaceutical Regulatory Affairs.
 Melissa joined StimLabs in February 2016.

-Chas Harris – Director of Marketing
+Chas Harris – Vice President of Marketing and Clinical Development

 After graduating from the University of South Carolina with a double major in Finance and Marketing, Chas started his healthcare career in 2010 with a start-up company in the minimally invasive spine surgery market.
 In his sales and marketing capacities, Chas expanded the company’s global presence by developing international distribution networks, training surgeons, and launching new products in ten European and Latin American markets.
 In 2012, Chas joined Mölnlycke Health Care where he managed a range of innovative products across both surgical and wound care divisions of the organization, including the fastest growing line of advanced wound care products.
 Chas joined StimLabs in June 2016 to help bring multiple regenerative biologic products to market.